Our current volunteering opportunities

 Application form for all roles:

-- Cost of Living Adviser work gives people a basic financial education to help them make better budgeting,
+• Cost of Living Adviser work gives people a basic financial education to help them make better budgeting,

 borrowing, saving and banking decisions.
 It aims to encourage people to manage their finances more effectively

-and help people take control before they reach crisis point. - Cost of Living Advisers are financial coaches: people who guide others through making
+• Cost of Living Advisers are financial coaches: people who guide others through making

 financial decisions.
 To coach, you need to figure out where your client’s at financially and then